Get Schooled

 Where should I look for scholarships?

 Illustration of a student (cartoon vector) with a backpack, gazing at their phone.
-The banner promotes the Get Schooled scholarship finder, stating, "Explore the Scholarship Finder by GET SCHOOLED: Discover Opportunities Based on Your Identity, Location, Area of Study, & More." - Largest Scholarships You Can Find for College
+The banner promotes the Get Schooled scholarship finder, stating, "Explore the Scholarship Finder by GET SCHOOLED: Discover Opportunities Based on Your Identity, Location, Area of Study, & More." - Applying for Scholarships: Common Questions & Answers

 How do I know if a scholarship is legit?